tecbravin/Assetfy/README.md

 // You can stop the current animation (reset frame index) assetfyMc.stop();

-// If you have various equal MovieClips, use the "clone" method, its solve a lot of memory and performance is much better var assetfyMcBase:AssetfyMovieClip,
+// If you have various equal MovieClips, use the "clone" method, it saves a lot of memory and performance is much better var assetfyMcBase:AssetfyMovieClip,
     assetfyMc:AssetfyMovieClip;